Paulmicha/common-web-tools/README.md

 - Dirnames starting with a dot in `cwt/extensions` are excluded from extensions list
 - Manual exclusion is possible for either subjects or actions using gitignore-like files (`.cwt_subjects_ignore` inside an extension folder, and `.cwt_actions_ignore` inside a subject dir).

+### Hooks

+CWT provides basic actions most projects usually need such as instance-specific settings setup and preset commands designed to trigger common tasks (compilation, git hooks, etc).

-Like for globals, to verify which files can be used (and will be sourced if they exist) when a hook is triggered, you can use the following convenience command :
+Some of the default actions CWT provides out of the box use hooks so that extensions can react and implement their own operations.
+The convention used allows to predict which filepaths to use for implementing given hooks.
+To verify which files can be used (and will be sourced if they exist) when a hook is triggered, you can use the following convenience command :

 ```sh
 make hook-debug a:start